Rise-group/template_for_project_archival/doc/README.md

 # Documentation

-Please place in this folder of the software-related documentation.
+Please place in this folder the software-related documentation.